Skip to Content

 • Free travel: for children aged 11 or under.

-As we highlighted above, the Lyon city card includes the return journey from the airport on the Rhonexpress as well as unlimited travel in Lyon's public transport, museum entries and discounts on tours.
+As we highlighted above, the Lyon City Card includes the return journey from the airport on the Rhonexpress as well as unlimited travel in Lyon's public transport, museum entries, and discounts on tours.
 However, if you wish to buy your Rhonexpress tickets separately, you can do so here.

 TIP: try to get your ticket before you board, either at the machines or online.
 If you wait till you board the Rhonexpress and buy it onboard, they will charge you an additional €4 for each transaction.